 With that in mind, what do you think would happen if you gave yourself permission to go all in, without feeling guilty?
 What would change if you were able to stop pursuing some mythical idea of balance, and instead allow yourself to get obsessive about going after your dreams or pursuing your purpose?
 What would that mean for your life right now?
 What would have to change?
 So own your purpose and let the idea of balance go, because if everything is important, then nothing is.

 The only sure thing in life is that things will go wrong.

 Bad things will happen.
 Things will go wrong.
 Mistakes will be made, over and over again.
 People will be jerks sometimes.
 Accidents and tragedies will come out of nowhere.
 Roadblocks and obstacles will pop up.
 And the only way we can stop being a victim of our circumstances, and a casualty of the things that go wrong—because they will go wrong—is to stop expecting everything to go right.

-So while we might think we are at a disadvantage because we haven’t had access to the same opportunities as someone else, the truth is that the end of the day, nothing matters as much as our willingness to just keep going.
+So while we might think we are at a disadvantage because we haven’t had access to the same opportunities as someone else, the truth is at the end of the day, nothing matters as much as our willingness to just keep going.
 To take one step, and then another, and then another, and to never, ever quit.

 And that, in a nutshell, are the 7 principles of courage.
 Dare to think big.
 Rules are for suckers.
 Always own it.
 There are no mistakes, only lessons.
 Embrace honest feedback.
 Balance is overrated.
 And just keep going, no matter what.